joz-k/ios_backup_extractor/README.md

              about directory access.\
 **Solution:** Go to Settings, `Security & Privacy` → `Full Disk Access` and enable "Full Disk Access" for your
               `Terminal` application.

-**Problem:** When I run this tool, I get the error message like `Not a HASH reference at ios_backup_extractor.pl line 729`.\
-**Solution:** There was a bug in an earlier version of this tool, that randomly caused this type of error on Windows.
-              Please use at least version 1.2.2 and this problem should be fixed.

 `--help` screen
 ---------------